lexibank/tlopo/out/vol4/chapter4.md

 4.6.3 _Scyphozoa_, _Ctenophora_ and _Hydrozoa_: true jellyfish, comb jellyfish and hydroids

-Figure 4.10   _Physalis sp._, Portuguese man o’ war
+Figure 4.10:_Physalis sp._, Portuguese man o’ war

 True jellyfish (_Scyphozoa_) are members of the _Cnidaria_, whose tentacles face down.
 They represent the medusa or free-swimming phase of _Scyphozoa_, preceding their polyp phase. _Ctenophora_, comb jellyfish, are colourless, oval blobs of jelly that float slowly. _Hydrozoa_ are polyps which form fuzz-like colonies on rocks, after a brief phase as a free-swimming organism.
 This group includes fire corals, hydroids and siphonophores.
 Hydroids are feathery colonial organisms growing on the surface of coral.